 Learning spaces are evolving with educational infrastructure design becoming more student centrered learning rather than teacher-centred instruction.

 This brought up some interesting questions, for example is there still room for a traditional classroom in the future? is the Lecture Theatre going to become extinct with more schools and universities switching to online delivery of lectures?
 Are we going to see a total shift to activity based learning and self learning with more emphasis on quality informal learning spaces?
 How is the Library going change with technology shifting most print media onto online cloud storage?

 The future is abit uncertain, but what was certain was everyone had their own views of what the future of learning would look like.
 One teacher who was pro-library started to arrange what her perfect library would look like, with informal learning spaces all planned around several courtyards as breakout spaces.
 She also had a combination of workshop spaces dotted across her campus, which hinted that she believe the Library of tomorrow would feature more Maker-like spaces to promote STEM education.

 During the course of the program we also invited educators to create their own 3d Printed education space which hasn't been already printed.
 Using a free web based modelling tool called Tinkercad.
 Not only were educators introduced to how easy it was to 3D model an object, but they found that with the right tool it can unleash unlimited creativity.

 Imaginables have also made available the 3D files for this project.
 This can be downloaded here.

 A big thanks to Imaginables for their guest blog.
 With partners in every corner of the globe, there will be lots of exciting new stories to come.
-Check out some of our other great content here and be sure to sign up to our weekly newsletter for all the latest 3D printing resources, videos and case studies.

 Please upgrade your browser to the latest version or download a different browser to improve your experience.